$ cd fundamentals-of-devops

 Groups in the left nav, find your ASG, and click the "Instance refresh" tab, you should be able to see the instance

-During this process, the ASG will launch three new EC2 instances, and the ALB will start performing health checks.
-Once the new instances start to pass health checks, the ASG will undeploy the old one instances, leaving you with just the three new instances running the new code.
+During this process, the ASG will launch three new EC2 instances, and the ALB will start performing health checks on them.
+Once the new instances start to pass health checks, the ASG will undeploy the old instances, leaving you with just the three new instances running the new code.
 The whole process should take around five minutes.

 This code runs curl